‹ Healthy Living Blog

 3. Serve warm and top with low-fat milk or vanilla yogurt if desired.

-*Try Cortland, Gala, Ida Red, Jonathan, Northern Spy, Rome, Braeburn, McIntosh or Empire
+*Try Cortland, Gala, Ida Red, Jonathan, Northern Spy, Rome, Braeburn, McIntosh, or Empire

 Nutrition information per serving: 395 Calories; 7g Fat; 83g Carbohydrate; 5g Protein; 8g Fiber; 175mg Sodium